-The Instapage Personalization solution enables 1:1 ad-to-page personalization, so you can personalize the post-click experience for every potential customer.
+The Instapage Personalization solution enables 1:1 ad-to-page personalization, so you can personalize the post-click landing page for every potential customer.
 It’s based on UTM parameters, where you can add unique experiences for new audiences to an existing page.
 Identify the new sub-segment with a new set of UTM parameters, create a new experience, and attach it to the audience.
 Visitors in that segment will then start seeing the experience in real-time.
 Your other experiences will remain untouched:

 If you prefer not to identify the parameters yourself, the automatic parameter will create and append routing parameters to custom audience experience URLs for publishing, with the option to switch to the manual parameter input method.
 Automatic Parameters will increase accuracy and efficiency by eliminating the need for users to log in to their ad platform or refer to a tracking spreadsheet, find UTM or custom parameters linked to a specific audience segment, and manually copy each field into Instapage for publishing:

 Version 2.0 of Instapage Personalization (available January 2020) is an even better workflow, shown here:

 Personalized post-click landing pages are different than A/B testing, in fact, both are better together.
 Some of you reading may think this is similar to Optimizely’s personalization functionality.
 It’s not, and we prove that here.
 For the most frequently answered questions, go here and read Instapage Director of Product Management Yon Xiao give more insight into the product.

 For additional information, download the Instapage Personalization ebook.

 AdMap™ & Postclick Score™